wanliAlex/A-Foodie-Map-for-Melbourne/README.md

 ## Why do I create this repository?

-> The reason that I am creating this repository is that my Romanian tennis coach asks me the best Chinese food in Melbourne one day.
+> The reason that I am creating this repository is that my Romanian tennis coach asked to recommend some Chinese restaurants in Melbourne one day.
 So I think it might be a good idea to use this repo to share the good restaurants (not only Chinese but mainly Chinese food) that I know in Melbourne.

 ## Who I am?